 While there are some at-home treatments that a person can use for mole removal, it is always recommended that you have a qualified medical professional remove the mole, especially if there is the risk that the mole might be cancerous.

 Premier Dermatology and Mohs Surgery of Atlanta is conveniently located in Alpharetta, GA.
-Contact our office today to schedule an examination for your atypical moles.
+Contact our office today to schedule an examination for removing atypical moles.